Thomas S. Binns, MSci

 — Lead Developer

-I developed PyBispectra, an open-source Python package for performing advanced signal analysis using the bispectrum (related to my work in the Uncertainty, Inverse Modeling and Machine Learning Group).
+I developed PyBispectra, an open-source Python package for performing advanced signal analysis using the bispectrum (related to my work in the Quality in Artificial Intelligence Group).
 There is support for analysing: cross-frequency coupling (amplitude-amplitude, phase-phase, and phase-amplitude coupling); frequency-domain wave shape features; as well as time delay estimations between signals.
 The package uses multiprocessing and Numba-based C compilation for rapid, computationally efficient signal processing.

 PyPARRM